 Step 6 — Iterate, Test, and Scale

 Iteration starts with a hypothesis and ends with measurable change.
-Run small, controlled tests on the highest-leverage pieces of your funnel (titles, hooks, thumbnails, CTAs), measure impact on behavior, then bake winning variants into templates and workflows so performance compounds.
+Run small, controlled tests on the highest- pieces of your funnel (titles, hooks, thumbnails, CTAs), measure impact on behavior, then bake winning variants into templates and workflows so performance compounds.
 This keeps teams aligned: lean experiments first, scale what moves the needle next.

 Building a hypothesis-driven testing framework

-- Hypothesis: Changing X will increase Y by Z% within N days.
+Start each test with a clear hypothesis, the metric you’ll move, and the minimum detectable effect you care about.- Hypothesis: Changing X will increase Y by Z% within N days.

 - Metric: Primary KPI (CTR, time on page, conversion rate).